sunpaq/monkc/README.md

 ## Overview

 **Monk-C**, is a toolkit for OOP programming use pure C. the aim of Monk-C is to support OOP in pure C with some tiny C macros, functions and even a light preprocessor.
 Monk-C is inspired by Apple Objective-C and gcc builtin "Constructing Calls".
 It is tiny and primitive but full of fun.
 I use it to play with my RaspberryPi and it really vary suitable for the ARM/Linux based embeded systems.
-It is open source under BSD license(3-clause license).
+It is open source under **BSD** license(3-clause license).
 I written it under the X86/Linux platform and X86/MacOS ARM/Linux is also fully tested and supportted both 32bit and 64bit.

+#### Monk-C is based on **C99** standard

 #### Version Now: 0.1.140216